 The Redmond Parks and Recreation Department began providing programs and services for the older adult residents of Redmond in the early 1970’s.
-From offices housed in a log cabin in Anderson Park, staff organized a variety of programs including lunches, classes, and trips.
-A core group of approximately 45 seniors met regularly for lunch and socializing, as well as visits with health specialists and various other programs.
+From offices housed in a log cabin in Anderson Park, staff organized a variety of programs.
+A core group of seniors met regularly for lunch and socializing, as well as visits with health specialists and various other programs.
 As the number of involved seniors grew, the programs moved around to other community buildings and more services were offered.
 A particularly notable program from the early years is the Senior Recycling Program.
 It was started by a group of senior volunteers with a wood frame collection station downtown.
 Their efforts were highly successful prior to the City's adopting a curbside recycling program.
 They contributed generously to the Aid Car Fund, Police Department programs, and other community needs.
 Proceeds were later used to help purchase a bus for senior transportation.
 The proceeds also helped furnish the fireplace lounge and game rooms in the current RSC building.

 A bond issue was passed in 1986, which enabled us to create the permanent building that we utilize today.
 This facility was dedicated and opened for use in 1990.

 This eleven-member committee, composed of older adult volunteers, acts in an advisory capacity to staff in assessing participants’ needs, and planning RSC activities.
 Senior Advisory Committee members are the voice for all the older adults who utilize the RSC.
 At least eight of the eleven members must be Redmond residents, and all must be over 50 years of age.
 Each serves a two-year term with only two consecutive terms allowed.
 Members also serve on subcommittees that address specific needs and interests at the RSC.

 Members are encouraged to serve in the areas where their skills and abilities will have the most impact.